Click for homepage

 At some point in the Enigma family tree, a machine was developed with an improved wheel-turnover mechanism and a counter.
 It was called the Zählwerk Enigma and was used by various intarnational commercial and military customers.

-The later Enigma G (model G31) was based on this Enigma model.
+The later Enigma G (model G31) is also known as Zählwerk Enigma and is based on this machine.

 More information